facelessuser/PyMdown/docs/extensions/tasklist.md

 # Tasklist {: .doctitle}
 Github style tasklists.
-{: .doctitle-info}

 ---

 # Overview
-The Tasklist extension adds Github style checkbox lists.
-They follow the same syntax as Github.
+The Tasklist extension adds GFM style checkbox lists.
+They follow the same syntax as GFM.

 # CSS
 CSS used to render the tasklists in this document: